doc22940/Lists-swift/README.md

+**Update: The Datastore API has been deprecated.
+[Learn more.](https://blogs.dropbox.com/developers/2015/04/deprecating-the-sync-and-datastore-apis/)**

 # Lists

 This app demonstrates the [Dropbox Datastore API](https://www.dropbox.com/developers/datastore), in particular the use of datastore sharing to support collaboration.
 You can try the app at [dslists.site44.com](https://dslists.site44.com).